 My first book provides an account of pictorial representation in terms of syntactic and semantic structure.
 Nelson Goodman tried to do this, but the results were unsatisfying, and his most polemical remarks in favor of the view managed to convince everyone else that the approach was a non-starter.
 I show this was a mistake.
 A structural approach like mine captures what makes pictures such a distinctive kind of representation.
 It suggests how pictures relate to other kinds of representation, like linguistic inscriptions, diagrams, and graphs.
 It deepens the questions about picture perception that are the focus on most other accounts of depiction, it expands our sense of what pictures are to include auditory representations, and it offers a new perspective on pictorial realism.

-Failing to indicate the presence of something in a map is tantamount to indicating its absence.
-Blue indicates water, and a lack of blue suggests a lack of water.
-No lines for highways on part of a map, which can otherwise indicate highways, indicates a lack of highways in that area.
-Michael Rescorla (2009) calls this the absence intuition, and claims it shows that maps cannot employ predication as languages do.
-This paper offers a new account of maps that respects the absence intuition without abandoning predication.
+This paper offers a new semantics for maps, and then relates maps to pictures, and shows that maps can account of maps that respects the absence intuition without abandoning predication.
 Maps, pictures, and diagrams differ from language not in whether involve predication, but in how they organize predicates.
 Maps introduce predicates holistically, in groups, as degrees of freedom to which any location on a map must commit.
 This proposal uncovers norms for mapmaking, leads to the first new semantics for maps since Roberto Casati and Achille Varzi (1999), and offers a new perspective on how maps relate to pictures.
 Maps and pictures are alike not just in the way they represent space, but also in that they both introduce predicates holistically.
 This proposal relates in interesting ways to John Haugeland’s (1991) attempt to understand representational kinds in terms of features of their contents.